 At feed out use a block cutter or defacer and keep the clamp area clean.
 Ensure that usage rates are more than 15 cms in the winter and more than 30 cms in the summer.
 If this can't be achieved then redesign the clamping systems.

 If ME and protein levels of your silage are low then they can be improved.
 But remember a silage additive is not a replacement for good management practices.
 A silage additive will reduce losses in DM and energy and will keep more of the protein in an intact form that can be utilised directly by the animal but it will not turn a low digestibility, low protein forage into something better.
 Silage is never as good as the crop in the field.
 The best we can do is minimise losses and keep its feed value as close as possible to the fresh cut crop.
+Avoid long wilting periods.
+Rapid wilting reduces losses of both energy and protein.

 Cut 1st cut early and then cut every 5 - 6 weeks.